Keeping the sheen in a log cabin home may seem difficult at first, but it can be accomplished with the right maintenance techniques.

 How to Prep and Stain a Log Cabin?

-When staining your log cabin home, you will want to employ the four basic steps as I have mentioned below.
+When staining your log cabin home, you will want to employ the four basic steps I have mentioned below.

 Missing even the one might lead to issues that include dust buildup, growth of mold or mildew, infiltration of unwanted air or water, damage from pests, or ultraviolet light.